Ankit-git-24/Ankit-git-24/README.md

 - 💞️ I’m looking to collaborate on working with big AI companies.
 - 📫 Just send me a mail, i am there for you.
 - 😄 Call me Mitra
-- ⚡ Well, you can ask anything, i will not answer.

 <!---
 Ankit-git-24/Ankit-git-24 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.